olepoeschl/NQueensFAF/README.md

 You first have to install the [Java JDK](https://www.oracle.com/de/java/technologies/downloads/#java21) and also OpenCL.
 In Windows and Mac the OpenCL Libraries should be included in the graphics driver, in Linux you may have to install the missing libraries manually.
+After that, download the jar and run it by executing the  command<br>
+`java -jar nqueens-client.jar nqueensfaf.de`
-After that, download the jar and run it by executing the  command 'java -jar nqueens-client.jar nqueensfaf.de' in the directory where the jar is located. (nqueensfaf.de is the server that sends the workloads and gets the results) <br>
+in the directory where the jar is located. (nqueensfaf.de is the server that sends the workloads and gets the results) <br>

 __NOTE:__ Eventually adapt the name 'nqueens-client.jar' to the actual name of the jar you downloaded.